MicrosoftDocs/windows-dev-docs/hub/apps/windows-app-sdk/tutorial-unpackaged-deployment.md

     }
     ```

     The bootstrapper API is a native C/C++ API that enables you to use the Windows App SDK APIs in your app.
-In .NET apps that use the Windows App SDK 1.0 Preview 3 or a later release, you can use the [.NET wrapper](use-windows-app-sdk-run-time.md#net-wrapper-for-the-bootstrapper-api) for the bootstrapper API.
+In .NET apps that use the Windows App SDK 1.0 or a later release, you can use the [.NET wrapper](use-windows-app-sdk-run-time.md#net-wrapper-for-the-bootstrapper-api) for the bootstrapper API.
 This wrapper provides an easier way of calling the bootstrapper API in a .NET app than calling the native C/C++ functions directly.
 The previous code example calls the static **Initialize** and **Shutdown** methods of the **Bootstrap** class in the .NET wrapper for the bootstrapper API.

 6. To demonstrate that the Windows App SDK runtime components were loaded properly, add some code that uses the [ResourceManager](/windows/windows-app-sdk/api/winrt/microsoft.windows.applicationmodel.resources.resourcemanager) class in the Windows App SDK to load a string resource.